Who comprises MPOG, and what are its goals?

 The MPOG database is maintained on a secure central server, with access to limited datasets granted on a project-specific basis to active members.
 Projects may be presented by MPOG contributing members, and are reviewed during research and quality improvement meetings as described below.

 What institutions have currently been involved with surgery registry integration?

-Current surgery registries establishing integration with MPOG include the National Surgical Quality Improvement Program (NSQIP) database as well as the Society of Thoracic Surgeons (STS) database.
-Multiple MPOG sites are actively integrating NSQIP and STS data currently; a current list of active sites is available upon request.
+Current surgery registries establishing integration with MPOG include the National Surgical Quality Improvement Program (NSQIP and NSQIP-Pediatric) database as well as all four components of the Society of Thoracic Surgeons (STS) database:

 I am interested in a collaboration with MPOG, and I already have some ideas for research or quality improvement projects.
 How can I work with MPOG to drive these ideas forward?